-Table 8: Species list and captures recorded in 2019 survey at Hellesdon Road, Alberts survey site.
+Table 8.
+Species list and captures recorded in 2019 survey at Hellesdon Road, Alberts survey site.
 Total number and number of fish over 99 mm FL shown.
-Survey area 150 m x 13.5 m = 2295 m2 sweeping bend near the upstream limit of the site.
+Survey area 150 m x 13.5 m = 2295 m bend near the upstream limit of the site.
 Assorted sediments form the bed substrate.
 Silt and sand predominate, but where flow is sufficient to scour the bed, mixed gravels and cobbles are present.
 Instream macrophyte growth in this section tends to be dense and well anchored.
-Overhanging riparian plants are abundant and a long list of marginal plants are visible.
+Overhanging riparian plants are abundant and a long list of marginal plants is present.

 Available habitat is limited although established bankside trees (Alder, Oak & Willow) and rushes do provide shade and refugia.
-The majority of the survey length is glide orientated with marginal eddies apparent where tree roots protrude through the wooden piling and into the river.
-Larger eddies exist created by the slight bankside variations and a
+The majority of the survey length is a glide with marginal eddies apparent where tree roots protrude through the wooden piling and into the river.
+Larger eddies exist created by the slight bankside variations and a sweeping

 Of the total number of 151 fish recorded, 106 are over 99 mm FL.
 11 species are present in 2019 at this site.
-Captures from previous surveys record 18 different species of fish at this site.
+Captures from previous surveys record 18 different species of fish.
 Roach predominate, currently and historically, in 2019 a total of 75 are recorded; of which 64 are over 99 mm FL.
-Four, indicator species are present: bullhead, eel, trout & stone loach.

-A fifth and sixth indicator species are present, both observed during the survey however, the two species: lamprey and stickleback, evaded capture.
+Four indicator species are present: bullhead, eel, trout & stone loach.
+A fifth and sixth indicator species are present, lamprey and stickleback.
+Both were observed during the survey but evaded capture.